 The scheme will cover up to 80 per cent of wages for those who would otherwise have been laid off due to COVID-19.
-The scheme is backdated to 1 March and it also applies to some workers laid off after 28 February.
+The scheme has been extended until 30 April 2021.
 All UK businesses, including charities and social enterprises, are eligible.

 To access the support employers will need to designate affected employees as ‘furloughed workers’ and notify employees of this change; then submit information on ‘furloughed workers’ to HMRC via a new online portal.

 - National Insurance and pension: The Government will pay employer National Insurance contributions and minimum automatic enrolment employer pension contributions of furloughed workers in addition to 80% of salary.